-Description of Foraminal Stenosis
+Description of foraminal stenosis

-Causes of Foraminal Stenosis
+Causes of foraminal stenosis

-Foraminal Stenosis can produce a type of pain called radicular pain which is pain that radiates into the lower extremity (the thigh, calf, and may spread to the foot) directly along the course of a specific spinal nerve root.
-It is often deep, steady and reproducible with certain activities such as sitting or walking, and follows the involved area of distribution of the leg covered by the specific nerve.
-Radicular pain caused by Foraminal Stenosis can be accompanied by numbness and tingling, muscle weakness and loss of specific reflexes.
+Radicular pain results from compression, inflammation and/or injury to a spinal nerve root.
+Foraminal stenosis can elicit radicular pain, or pain that radiates through the peripheral nerve system into an extremity (including the thigh, calf and possibly the foot) directly along the course of a specific spinal nerve root.
+The pain is often deep, steady and reproducible with certain activities such as sitting or walking, and follows the involved area of distribution covered by the specific nerve.
+Traveling pain caused by foraminal stenosis can be accompanied by numbness and tingling, muscle weakness and loss of specific reflexes.

 The most usual cause of radicular pain is sciatica (pain that radiates along the sciatic nerve that runs down the buttocks, along the back of the thigh and calf and into the foot).

 Send your MRI or CT scan to Laser Spine Institute for a complimentary review by one of our orthopedic experts.
 A Patient Care Coordinator will contact you to discuss your condition(s) and what treatment may be effective.
 This review is at no cost to you, with no obligation and is kept completely confidential between you and the staff at Laser Spine Institute.